American Small Businesses Party Like It's 2004

 U.S. Economy Could Get a Boost in the Near Term

 The World Bank contributed to the wave of good news last week, making encouraging projections for the U.S. economy in light of Trump's business-friendly policies.
-In its flagship report on global economics, the financial institution explained that expansionary fiscal policies-including tax cuts and plans to upgrade America's infrastructure-could boost U.S. economic growth as high as 2.5 percent this year and 2.9 percent in 2018.
+In its flagship report on global economics, the financial institution explained that expansionary fiscal policies - including tax cuts and plans to upgrade America's infrastructure - could boost U.S. economic growth as high as 2.5 percent this year and 2.9 percent in 2018.

 This would be a welcome surprise, as growth slowed considerably in 2016 to 1.6 percent, down from 2.6 percent in 2015, according to the World Bank.